techware01/mensa_analytics/Docs/api_description.md

 # OpenMensa Api vs. Stuwe api
 Next to the official OpenMensa api the Stuwe offers it's own api.
-This [Stuwe api](https://www.studentenwerk-dresden.de/mensen/speiseplan-api.html) follows the structure of the official Api but only holds the data for Stuwe canteens.
+This [Stuwe api](https://www.studentenwerk-dresden.de/mensen/speiseplan-api.html) follows the structure of the official Api.
+It only holds the data for the Stuwe canteens and it seems like it only has data for next two weeks.
+It's just a simple wrapper and still beta.

 Also their are some differences:

 ## Different IDs for canteens